6.4. Levels of Policing and Role of Police

 • Plus Many More ++

-Oregon State Police (OSP) Trooper Greg Costanzo showing Southern Oregon University Criminology and Criminal Justice students the OSP explosive unit robot during the annual Lock-In Event.
+Oregon State Police (OSP) Trooper Greg Costanzo showed Southern Oregon University Criminology and Criminal Justice students the OSP explosive unit robot during the annual Lock-In Event.

 County Level: There are 3,142 counties in the United States.
 [1] Each county has an elected Sheriff and deputies (a.k.a. police officers) work directly under the Sheriff.
-Deputies are no different from any other city police officer other than the Sheriff can be responsible for the courts and jails (a.k.a. correctional facility) in their respective county.
-But there are also many city police departments that are responsible for jails, so it just depends on the department.
+Deputies are no different from any other city police officer other than the Sheriff can be responsible for the courts and jails (a.k.a. correctional facilities) in their respective counties.
+But many city police departments are responsible for jails, so it just depends on the department.

 Each state is divided into counties, and each county, depending on size, could have a sheriff’s office.
 Examples of sheriff offices (county police) in Oregon: